ehhong/ehhong.github.io/about.md

   favorite memories: creating a vocabulary game to help students prepare for the SSAT, helping kids make slime
 </p>
 ### Women in CS Member
-I connect with and promote women in computer science at Harvard.

 ---